How many teens die from car accidents?

 What percentage of car accidents are caused by teenage drivers?

 We do not know exactly what proportion of car accidents are caused by teen drivers.
-But we do know that teen drivers are 3 times more likely to be in a car accident than other drivers and that 8% of all the auto accidents in the U.S. involve teen drivers.
+But we do know that teen drivers are 3 times more likely to be in a fatal car accident than other drivers and they “accounted for 8.5 percent of all drivers involved in fatal crashes in 2020.”

 What are the causes?